johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part6.md

 ### Introduction

-This is part 6 of a six-part series.
-If you landed here from Google, you may want to start with [part 1](xxx).
+This is Part 6 of a six-part series.
+If you landed here from Google, you may want to start with [Part 1](xxx).

 In this article, we build the final iteration of the server component of our Faye Custom Transporter.